What does an inclusive just transition look like?

 Keira Kang is the ecological justice intern at Citizens for Public Justice.

-Image: Scott Lewis/ Flickr
+Image: Scott Lewis/Flickr

 Thank you for reading this story…